 Within the Yanahli Wildlife Management Area are six different State Natural Areas that make up the Duck River Complex.
 Less than a mile from the Higher Pursuits Duck River Base is the Cheeks Bend State Natural Area.
 It is an 800-acre area that contains cedar glades, scenic bluffs overlooking the Duck River, and extensive cedar and hardwood forests.
 In the Cheeks Bend State Natural Area there is a two-mile hiking trail that leads to the bluffs overlooking the Duck River and also provides access to a small cave.

-Camping not allowed in the Yanahli WMA.
-The Yanahli WMA is managed by the Tennessee Wildlife Resource Agency (TWRA), Region II.
+The Yanahli WMA is managed by the Tennessee Wildlife Resource Agency (TWRA), Region II manager.
+In 2017, the region manager of TWRA discontinued camping along the river and will no longer grant permission to camp on the two sections we operate on.
 Currently the Region II manager is Tommy Edwards.
 His office can be reached at 931-840-4042 or 615-781-6622.
 Permission to camp on private property can only be obtained from the land owner.

 Additional information about the Duck River: